Best smart trainers 2024: 9 top-rated turbo trainers for every budget

 Saris H3

-The H3 sits at the top of Saris’s smart trainer range and builds on the popular H2.
-Reducing the noise levels was one of Saris’s top priorities and it’s certainly achieved good things with the H3 – at just 61dB at 20mph (measured on an iPhone app), it’s very quiet indeed.
+The H3 sits at the top of the Saris smart trainer range and builds on the popular H2.
+Reducing the noise levels was one of Saris’ top priorities and it has certainly achieved good things with the H3.
+At only 61dB at 20mph (measured on an iPhone app), it’s very quiet indeed.

-Ride feel is good, with the stout 9kg flywheel contributing to a very realistic experience.
-At 21.3kg, it’s also a very solid platform, and while this does make it quite hard to move around, Saris has at least included a handle in the design, which makes things considerably easier.
+The ride feel is good, with the stout 9kg flywheel contributing to a very realistic experience.
+At 21.3kg, it’s also a very solid platform, and while this makes it quite hard to move around, Saris has at least included a handle in the design, which makes things considerably easier.

 The H3 is capable of 2,000 watts of power and 20 per cent gradients.
-Power figures were within the claimed /- 2 per cent accuracy, which should be more than enough for most riders.
+Power figures were within the claimed +/- 2 per cent accuracy, which should be more than good enough for most riders.
 At £749.99, it’s also competitively priced, so there’s a lot to like.

 Tacx Neo 2T